Position and Rotation Invariant Sign Language Recognition from 3D Kinect Data with Recurrent Neural Networks: Introduction

-In literature, a number of frameworks have been proposed to improve the performance of the system.
-It includes multimodal systems by fusing multiple devices \cite{KUMAR_Inf}, decision and feature fusion \cite{xiao2019multimodal}, etc. A multimodal SLR system using Kinect and Leap motion is proposed in \cite{kumar2017coupled} where the authors modelled the incoming data sequences using a coupled HMM.
-A similar work can be found in \cite{KUMAR_Inf} where the authors fused facial expressions of the signer with hand and finger movements using a Bayesian framework.
-Nevertheless, the general pipeline for such SLR systems generally consist of sensor hardware and SDK for data acquisition followed by SLR software routines for analysis, feature extraction and recognition from the captured data as shown in Fig. \ref{fig:general_workflow}.
-In an automated end-to-end scenario, a signer needs to perform sign gestures in front of the sensor with six degrees of freedom and the system produces final recognition results after processing point cloud data received by the sensor.
-This approach suffers from self occlusion and distorted view if signer performs gesture with an angle with vertical axis on sensor plane.
-This geometric orientation problem can be addressed by affine transformation \cite{kumar2018position} on point cloud data acquired by the sensor.
+Several attempts for building real-time SLR systems have emerged with the rapid development of cost-efficient depth sensors in recent years, such as Kinect \cite{kinect} and LEAP Motion \cite{leapmotion}.
+These devices include specialized sensor units and software development kits (SDK) to construct a 3D map of the environment.
+Recent SLR systems take advantage of such hardware devices to achieve a low-cost but reliable performance throughput.
+The pipeline for such SLR systems generally consists of sensor hardware and SDK for data acquisition followed by SLR software routines for analysis, feature extraction and recognition from the captured data as shown in Fig. \ref{fig:general_workflow}.
+In an automated end-to-end scenario, a signer needs to perform sign gestures in front of the sensor with six degrees of freedom, and the system produces final recognition results after processing the data received by the sensor.
+This approach suffers from self-occlusion and distorted view if the signer performs a gesture at an angle with the vertical axis on the sensor plane.
+In \cite{kumar2018position}, the authors have shown that affine transformations on the sensor-captured 3D coordinates can address this geometric orientation problem.

-In this paper we use 3D point cloud data acquired by a Kinect v1 sensor to estimate 20 primary body joints of a signer.
+In this paper, we use data acquired by a Kinect v1 sensor to estimate 20 primary body joints of a signer.
 The movements of these body joints are recorded as frame-wise temporal information while performing sign gestures.
-A long short-term memory (LSTM) based RNN is then used as a discriminator to classify sign gestures.
-The main contributions of the paper are as follows: \begin{itemize} \item Firstly, the recorded frames are processed with Affine transformation for rotation and position invariance. \item Secondly, the gesture sequence are modeled using deep-LSTM framework to achieve state of the art results.
-Finally, the performance is compared with existing approaches. \end{itemize}
+A long short-term memory (LSTM) based RNN is then used as a discriminator to classify the sign gestures.

-Rest of this paper is organized as follows.
-In section 2, a literature review of recent works on this domain is presented.
-Details regarding our work is presented in section 3.
-Experimental results are discussed in section 4.
-Finally, a conclusive discussion is done in section 5.
+The remainder of the paper is organized as follows.
+Sec. \ref{sec:relatedwork} briefly reviews the significant previous works on SLR systems.
+Sec. \ref{sec:proposedwork} presents our proposed method.
+The experimental results are discussed in Sec. \ref{sec:results}.
+We conclude the paper by summarizing the proposed work and potential scopes in Sec. \ref{sec:conclusion}.